NUKnightLab/TimelineJS3/API.md

 ### Events

+`back_to_start`

+There is a `back_to_start` event fired when the user clicks to control to return to the beginning of the timeline.
+The event data contains the id of the new current slide.

 `change`

-There is already a `change` event fired by StorySlider and captured by Timeline when the current slide changes.
-The latter then fires a `change` event of it's own, where the event data contains the id of the new current slide.
+There is a `change` event fired when the current slide changes.
+The event data contains the id of the new current slide.
 Maybe change this so that the event data consists for the previous and current slide index and/or ids.

 ### Control